SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

 \paragraph{Liquidity reward}

-Liquidity providers are rewarded for supplying assets to a liquidity pool, as this can be deemed a service for the wider community for which they have to bear the opportunity costs associated with funds being locked in the pool.
-Liquidity providers receive their share of trading fees paid by exchange users.
+\Acp{lp} are rewarded for supplying assets to a liquidity pool, as they have to bear the opportunity costs associated with funds being locked in the pool. \Acp{lp} receive their share of trading fees paid by exchange users.

 \paragraph{Staking reward}